 Interest on borrowings is denominated in currencies that correspond to the cash flows generated by resort operations, mainly in USD.
 This provides an economic hedge on the borrowings, sales and purchases.
-Approximately 94.8% of the Company's sales are denominated in USD, which is the functional currency of the Company's foreign consolidated subsidiaries.
+Approximately 96.2% of the Company's sales are denominated in USD, which is the functional currency of the Company's foreign consolidated subsidiaries.
 With respect to other monetary assets and liabilities denominated in foreign currencies other than those already mentioned, the Company ensures that its net exposure is kept at an acceptable level by buying or selling foreign currencies at spot market rates in order to cover the cash needs generated by the resorts.

 As income is mainly denominated in USD, which is the functional currency of the resorts, it is not affected by the exchange rate fluctuations between the functional and local currencies.
-Approximately 80.5% of the operating expenses (non-financial) of the resorts are transacted in the local currencies (Dominican Pesos, Mexican Pesos and Jamaican Dollars); as a result, the exchange rate fluctuations with regard to the functional currency have an effect on the amount of recorded expenses.
+Approximately 79.5% of the operating expenses (non-financial) of the resorts are transacted in the local currencies (Dominican Pesos, Mexican Pesos and Jamaican Dollars); as a result, the exchange rate fluctuations with regard to the functional currency have an effect on the amount of recorded expenses.

-The effect of an immediate 5% adverse change in foreign exchange rates on Mexican Peso-denominated expenses at December 31, 2019 would have impacted our profit before tax by approximately \$8.5 million on a year-to-date basis.
-The effect of an immediate 5% adverse change in foreign exchange rates on Dominican Peso-denominated expenses at December 31, 2019 would have impacted our profit before tax by approximately \$3.1 million on a year-to-date basis.
-The effect of an immediate 5% adverse change in foreign exchange rates on Jamaican Dollar-denominated expenses at December 31, 2019 would have impacted our profit before tax by approximately \$6.2 million.
+The effect of an immediate 5% adverse change in foreign exchange rates on Mexican Peso-denominated expenses at December 31, 2020 would have impacted our profit before tax by approximately \$5.0 million on a year-to-date basis.
+The effect of an immediate 5% adverse change in foreign exchange rates on Dominican Peso-denominated expenses at December 31, 2020 would have impacted our profit before tax by approximately \$2.3 million on a year-to-date basis.
+The effect of an immediate 5% adverse change in foreign exchange rates on Jamaican Dollar-denominated expenses at December 31, 2020 would have impacted our profit before tax by approximately \$2.3 million on a year-to-date basis.
+The effect of an immediate 5% adverse change in foreign exchange rates on Jamaican Dollar-denominated expenses at December 31, 2020 would have impacted our profit before tax by approximately \$3.2 million on a year-to-date basis.

-22.10 Reconciliation of liabilities arising from financing activities
+21.10 Reconciliation of liabilities arising from financing activities

 The table below details changes in our liabilities arising from financing activities, including both cash and non-cash changes.
-Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be, classified in our consolidated statement of cash flows as cash flows from financing activities (\$ in thousands):
+Liabilities arising from financing activities are those for which cash flows were, or future cash flows will be, classified in our consolidated statement of cash flows as cash flows from financing activities (§ in thousands):

-inancing activities
+Fi Financial liabilities arising from financing activities

-Borrowings (1) Warrant Liability
+Bo orrowings (1) Warrant Liability

-As of December 31, 2018 \$ 977,979 \$ 9,710
+As of December 31, 2019 \$ 1,031,416 \$ 8,366

-Financing cash flows, net 49,900
+Financing cash flows, net 205,490 -

 Non-cash changes:

-Change in fair value (1,344)
+Change in fair value - (239)

+Finance lease obligation 2,294 -

-Finance costs 3,537
+Finance costs 4,987

-As of December 31, 2019 \$ 1,031,416 \$ 8,366
+As of December 31, 2020 \$ 1,244,187 \$ 8,127